josue-quinones/odin-recipes/README.md

 * HTML

 Goals:
-* Create a single webpage
+[*] Create a single webpage
-* Use git to handle all source control (instead of Github Desktop)
+[*] Use git to handle all source control (instead of Github Desktop)

 Lessons Learned:
 1. Use simple recipes for simple webpages
 2. Read through the whole project first before writting anything out.
-Odin doesn't give a "This is what you will build" page example.
+Odin doesn't give a "This is what you will build" page example (like freeCodeCamp).
+3. Using git for such a simple website seemed, at first, like a waste of time, slowing me down for little commits.
+I should simplify my commits to when I make a meaningful change: (a) piece of code works the way I want it to, (b) fix a typo, (c) fix a bug.
+4. This was an easy, simple website to code.
+I had all the tools to do this before I even looked at the odin project but it was still cool to do because TOP's projects are more hands-off than the other learning website.